-Community Owners Should be Aware of New Jersey Redevelopment Laws
+Community Owners Should Beware of New Jersey Redevelopment Laws

-As a legal practitioner who has been specializing in representing manufactured home land lease communities, I was aware of the Redevelopment law in New Jersey because of other clients’ involvement with it.
+As a legal practitioner who has been specializing in representing manufactured homeland lease communities, I was aware of the Redevelopment law in New Jersey because of another client’s involvement with it.
 I have not seen one of my Manufactured Housing clients’ properties become involved in a “redevelopment plan” in 26 years of practice.
 In the last two years, five of my clients’ properties have been located in redevelopment zones with some of them now being “optimum redevelopment projects”.

 Under New Jersey’s redevelopment laws, municipalities (and other governmental entities) have the right to adopt a redevelopment plan.
 The purpose of this law was to allow municipalities to use special powers, including eminent domain, to acquire property, and then have the properties redeveloped as part of a renewal project.
 Most of the readers of this article probably grew up hearing the phrase “urban renewal.”
 These laws certainly have a valid public purpose in that very general sense.